 7. Kirkenes Dogsled Tour

 It seems that every northern destination has dog sledding as one of the top things to do.
 And Kirkenes is no exception!
-The Snowhotel also offers a Kirkenes Husky tour, and there are few places with vistas as awesome as arctic Norway to enjoy the ride.
+The Snowhotel also offers a Kirkenes Husky tour, and there are a few places with vistas as awesome as Arctic Norway where you can enjoy the ride.
 We skipped this attraction as we had already gone dog sledding in Yellowknife, Northwest Territories, and in Mont Tremblant, Quebec.

 8. The Russian/Norway Border